List of non-standard dates: March 0

-0th month, 0th day
+0th month, 0th day (00/00)

 In some jurisdictions, when a person's birthdate is unknown with any more certainty than the year, documents will be issued with zeroes in the fields for month and day (e.g. 00-00-1999).

 Fictional calendars

 In the works of J. R. R. Tolkien, the Hobbits have developed the Shire Reckoning.
 According to Appendix D of The Lord of the Rings, this calendar has arranged the year in 12 months of 30 days each.
 The month the Hobbits call Solmath is rendered in the text as February, and therefore the date February 30 exists in the narrative.

 February 30, 1951, is the last night of the world in Ray Bradbury's short story "Last Night of the World".

 June 31 is a fictional date in the Soviet film 31 June.
 It is also the date of a fictional RAF raid on Germany in Len Deighton's 1970 novel Bomber.

 December 32 or 32 December is the date of Hogswatchnight in Hogfather by Terry Pratchett.
 It has also been used as a title for various works.

-The children's book Please Try to Remember the First of Octember! by Dr. Seuss narrates many delightful things which are supposed to happen starting on the first day of the fictional month of Octember.
+The children's book Please Try to Remember the First of Octember! by Dr. Seuss narrates many delightful things which are supposed to happen starting on the first day of the fictional month of Octember, not to be confused with October.

 In the episode "94 Meetings" of the sitcom Parks and Recreation, Ron Swanson is forced to deal with 94 meetings in a single day because his assistant, April Ludgate, scheduled them all for March 31st instead of the common fake date of February 31, mistakenly believing it was not a real date.

 In popular culture

 March 0 is used in Doomsday algorithm calculations.
 March 2 was celebrated as February 30 by Lin-Manuel Miranda and Weird Al Yankovic for the release date of Yankovic's "The Hamilton Polka".

 May 35 is used in the title of The 35th of May, or Conrad's Ride to the South Seas, a German children's novel published in 1932.

-In November 2010 it was discovered that a Hanshin Tigers wall calendar incorrectly included the date November 31.
+In November 2010, it was discovered that a Hanshin Tigers wall calendar incorrectly included the date November 31.
 Fans who had bought the calendar were given a sticker to cover up the date, and reprinted calendars were sent.

 The 1998 French-language film August 32nd on Earth was written and directed by Denis Villeneuve, and was his feature film directoral debut.